-jays, &c. are extremely fond of.
+Ground Oak.-This species of dwarf oak produces great quantities of acorns, which the bears, pigeons, grous, jays, &c. are extremely found of.
 It grows to the height of about five feet, very close, and affords good shelter for the deer and bear.